imodeveloperlab/ImoTableView/README.md

 ![alt text](Content/ImoTableView.png "ImoTableView")

 ## Implementation Example

-Example of how quick and simple you can add a populate a tableView This is how ```swift ViewController.swift ``` looks like
+Example of how quick and simple you can add and populate a tableView This is how ```swift ViewController.swift ``` looks like

-Example of how quick and simple you can add an populate an tableView This is how ```swift ViewController.swift ``` looks like
 ```swift
 //Create a table and ad on some UIView